24/7 Helpline

 That depends on where you live.

-For those who are dependent on Cocaine and other short acting drugs, keyworkers provide psychosocial support and keywork sessions.
-There is no detox for these substances.
+Additionally, for those who are dependent on cocaine and other short-acting drugs, keyworkers provide psychosocial support and keywork sessions.
+However, there is no detox for these substances.

-With regards to alcohol, it depends on how much you are drinking.
-A community alcohol detox may be available, in certain circumstances.
+Furthermore, with regards to alcohol, it depends on how much you are drinking.
+Specifically, a community alcohol detox may be available, in certain circumstances.

 NHS Addiction Detox Services.
 Heroin needle spoon lighter